fughilli/graph_explorer/README.md

 pre-commit install
 ```

+This will automatically:
-This will automatically check for and fix trailing whitespace and other common issues before each commit.
+- Check for and fix trailing whitespace
+- Ensure files end with a newline
+- Check YAML file syntax
+- Prevent large files from being committed
+- Format Python files using yapf (Google style)
+- Format JSON files using prettier

 ## License